isomerpages/sciencecentre-emag/_episodes/Season 1/Peranakan Ancestry.md

 related to Genghis Khan.</p>
 <p><strong>Prof. Foo </strong>Yeah, it's true.
 Yes, because if you can say
-that Genghis Khan has a descendant today, then he must be an ancestor to everybody today, if he has passed that isogenetic point.</p>
+that Genghis Khan has a descendant today, then he must be an ancestor to everybody today, if he has passed that <a href="https://www.scientificamerican.com/article/humans-are-all-more-closely-related-than-we-commonly-think/" rel="noopener nofollow" target="_blank">isogenetic point</a>.</p>
 <p><strong>Rishii </strong>Whoa, okay.
 That's a fact that I'm going to use
 as any icebreaker now that I'm a descendant of Genghis Khan.
 But that's so interesting, right?
 I don't think we've looked at ancestry that way,